What is psoriatic arthritis?

 - Injections of strong inflammation-fighting drugs into the affected joints.

 More severe disease may be treated by other types of prescription medications.

 Who treats psoriatic arthritis?

-Doctors who diagnose and treat psoriatic arthritis include:
+Health care providers who treat psoriatic arthritis include:

-- A rheumatologist, who treats arthritis and other diseases of the bones, joints, and muscles.
+- Rheumatologists, who specialize in arthritis, including psoriatic arthritis, and other diseases of the bones, joints, and muscles.

 - Dermatologists, who specialize in conditions of the skin, hair, and nails.

 - Physiatrists (rehabilitation specialists) who supervise exercise programs.

 - Occupational therapists, who teach ways to protect joints, lessen pain, perform activities of daily living, and conserve energy.

 - Physical therapists, who help to improve joint function.